tethysplatform/tethys/docs/installation/production/preparation.rst

 * **Read the Guide**: Read through the entire Production Installation Guide before attempting your install so you can anticipate everything you will need.
 * **Plan Ahead**: Decide on usernames and passwords right now so you aren't tempted to use an insecure, default value.
-* **Don't Rush It**: Set aside at least a full day to your setup your production portal.
+* **Don't Rush It**: Set aside at least a full day to setup your production portal and an additional day for each app.
 * **Avoid the Copy-Paste Temptation**: Be sure you understand what the commands do before you run them.
 Don't just run through the guide copying and pasting every code block you see.
 * **Use the Internet**: Use your preferred search engine to look up problems when they occur and use the tips in our :ref:`production_troubleshooting` guide.